Skip to content

 Who This Is For

-• developers evaluating LicenseKit for desktop, on-prem, edge, or installable software
+• developers evaluating LicenseKit for desktop, on-prem, edge, installable, plugin, firmware, model, or data products

 • AI coding agents wiring licensing into an application

-• operators who need runtime enforcement plus reporting and exports
+• operators who need runtime enforcement plus customer/order visibility, reporting, and exports

 When To Use This